On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Introduction

+Experiments with hadronic collisions are used to access gluons at the Born level without involvement of electromagnetic couplings, which is an important advantage over SIDIS measurements.
 The Spin Physics Detector (SPD) project~\cite{Savin:2015paa,Tsenov:2019pok,Guskov:2019qqt,SPDsite} at the NICA collider that is under construction at JINR (Dubna, Russia) aims to investigate the nucleon spin structure and polarization phenomena in polarized $p$-$p$ and $d$-$d$ collisions.
-The planned center-of-mass energy goes up to 27~GeV while the luminosity $L$ is expected to reach 10$^{32}$ cm$^{-2}$ s$^{-1}$ in the $p$-$p$ collisions at maximal energy~\cite{Meshkov:2019utc}.
-The $d$-$d$ collisions can be performed at $\sqrt{s_{NN}}\leq 13.5$ GeV with of about one order of magnitude lower luminosity.
+The planned center-of-mass energy can reach up to 27~GeV while the luminosity $L$ is expected to be of order of 10$^{32}$ cm$^{-2}$ s$^{-1}$ in $p$-$p$ collisions at maximal energy~\cite{Meshkov:2019utc}.
+The $d$-$d$ collisions can be performed at $\sqrt{s_{NN}}\leq 13.5$ GeV with about one order of magnitude lower luminosity.
 Asymmetric $p$-$d$ collisions at $\sqrt{s_{NN}}\leq 19$ GeV are also under discussion.
-Beam polarization is planned to achieve up to 70\%.
-The SPD setup is planned as a multipurpose universal 4$\pi$ detector with advanced tracking and particle identification capabilities like a TOF system, electromagnetic calorimeter and muon (range) system.
-Spin physics program at the SPD is expected to start after 2025 and to extend for about 10 years.
+It is planned to achieve beam polarization of up to 70\%.
+The SPD experimental setup (see Fig. \ref{fig:SPD}) is being designed as a universal $4\pi$-acceptance detector equipped with advanced tracking and particle identification systems.
+The silicon vertex detector (VD) will provide good resolution for the vertex position ($\lesssim$100 $\mu$m) ensuring reliable identification of secondary vertices of $D$-meson decays.
+The straw-tube based tracking system (ST) to be placed in the solenoidal magnetic field (up to 1 T at the detector axis) will provide the transverse momentum resolution $\sigma_{p_T}/p_T\approx 2\%$ for particles with momentum about 1 GeV.
+The time-of-flight system (PID in the Fig.~\ref{fig:SPD}) with a time resolution of about 60 ps will provide $3\sigma$ $\pi/K$ and $K/p$ separation for hadrons with momenta up to about 1.2 GeV and 2.2 GeV, respectively.
+The usage of an aerogel-based Cherenkov detector could extend the momentum range of the PID-system.
+The detection of photons will be performed by the sampling electromagnetic calorimeter (ECal) with an energy resolution of $5\%/\sqrt{E/\rm{GeV}}$.
+To reduce multiple scattering and photon conversion effects, the detector material will be minimized throughout the inner part of the spectrometer.
+The muon (range) system (RS) will be set up for muon identification.
+It can also act as a rough hadron calorimeter.
+A pair of beam-beam counters (BBC) and zero-degree calorimeters will be responsible for the local control of polarimetry and luminosity.
+To minimize possible systematic effects, SPD will be equipped with a triggerless data acquisition system \cite{Abazov:2021hku}.
+Spin physics program at the SPD is expected to start after year 2025 and to extend for about 10 years.